 *Answer – A very common problem—the leaching of spores smaller than 250 um.

 Spores are leached out of that critical 1-6-inch soil layer where roots are growing—roots needed for spore production and the formation of mycorrhizae and sustainability.

 Bacteria have a polysaccharide coating around them, so they can survive a bit longer attached to soil particles but eventually will also succumb to leaching stress as well.

-We demonstrate this on a 70-year-old golf course that has recently been closed and slated for a new garden landscape.
-The fairways and roughs are black gumbo clay; years of intense golf course management have destroyed the structure of the soil.
+The site where the new HBG will be constructed includes old fairways and roughs that are black gumbo clay.
+Years of intense golf course management have destroyed the structure of the soil.
 Using a soil probe, a solid 20-inch tightly bound clay core was extracted.
 The same soil found amongst the mature live Oak trees along the fairways had beautiful structure with friable (crumbly) soil aggregates (peds) and a mixture of small and large pores, with deep roots.

 Samples collected and assessed by mycologist, Dr. Efren Cazares indicated that the clay soils averaged 208 AM fungal spores per gram of soil while the sand-based greens averaged 32 spores per gram.